campa-consortium/pals/source/beamlines.md

   length: 37.8
   zero_point: thingC
   line:
     - thingB                # This item refers to the name of an element or BeamLine defined elsewhere.
-    - thingZ               # thingZ inherits parameters from thingB
+    - thingZ:               # thingZ inherits parameters from thingB
         inherit: thingB
-    - Q1a                  # Define an element in place called Q1a
+    - Q1a:                  # Define an element in place called Q1a
         type: Quadrupole
         length: 1.03
         direction: -1
         ...
-    - a_subline          # Item a_subline is repeated three times
+    - a_subline:            # Item a_subline is repeated three times
         repetition: 3
         ...
 ```